JissatsU/-surl-/README.md

   --limit=LIMIT         Number of requests per sec.
 If any ip exceeds the
                         specified number of requests per sec, gets banned.
+                        Default value of this option is 5.
 ```

 ## [warning]
 * Be careful when running ``` nmap ```  while this program is running because it may crash the program due to the difference in the packets size!

+* When setting the ``` --log-lines ``` option, dont give it a value less than 150.

 * Do not edit the files ``` all.dat ``` and ``` blocked.dat ``` after ``` surl ``` creates them unless you know what you're doing!